Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Initial appropriate sizes of devices may be estimated by placing the airways concave surface down along the face and using the following guidance:

-Figure 5: Sizing of oro-pharyngeal tube
+Figure 5: Sizing of oropharyngeal airway

-Figure 6: Sizing of naso-pharyngeal tube
+Figure 6: Sizing of nasopharyngeal airway

 Facemasks